OutSystems/docs-support/src/release-notes/11/side-effects-breaking-changes.md

 For example, the sent decimal values `10.000` and `10.1000` are deserialized to `10.000` and `10.1000` and not to `10` and `10.1`.

 **Workaround**: To truncate a value, change the deserialized attribute data type to Decimal instead of  Text.

-### Introduced in Platform Server 11.24.0  { #bc-11240-1 }

-**Issue**: Some patterns in Excel files now have different behaviors.

-* When a **DateTime** cell only contains the time (for example, 14:30), it will be converted to 1900-01-01 14:30 instead of 1900-01-02 14:30
-* Cells that have more than 32767 chars will be trimmed on both formats (xls and xlsx)
-* The date 29/Feb/1900 will appear as 1/Mar/1900 instead of 28/Feb/1900

-**Runtime**: Traditional web, Reactive web, Mobile

-**Rationale**: Outsystems 11 is now using the GemBox.Spreadsheet 45.0.0.1094.
-This version comes with some breaking changes when compared to the version previously used.

-**Fix**: Change the Excel files content so that it is compliant with the breaking changes.

 ## Side Effects